CLARITY THROUGH TRANSPARENCY

 As used in these Bylaws, the term "close relative" shall be defined as an individual who (a) through blood, law, or marriage is a husband, wife, son, daughter, father, mother, brother, sister, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandfather, grandmother, aunt or uncle of the principal or (b) resides in the same residence ( collectively "close relative").
 The term is intended to be broadly construed to include adoption and step and half relationships.

 At each annual meeting of the members, directors shall be elected by secret written ballot by the members and from among those members who are natural persons.
 The election of a director from any particular Directorate District (defined below) shall be decided by a plurality of the members voting thereon.
 Drawing by lot shall resolve, where necessary, any tie vote.

-- (a) The territory served by the Cooperative shall be divided into seven (7) directorate districts (“Directorate Districts”).
+- (a) The Cooperative's Service Area shall be divided into seven (7) directorate districts ("Directorate Districts").